Skip to main content

 Frequently Asked Questions

-No. The verified ledger records no written-work requirement for Philosophy and Modern Languages.
+No. No written-work requirement for Philosophy and Modern Languages.

 There is not one single central code: Oxford lists separate UCAS codes by language option, so applicants should use the code for their chosen language route.